Edb83/penny-for-your-thoughts/README.md

 Two fonts with a soft, warm style have been used across the site: [Montserrat](https://fonts.google.com/specimen/Montserrat) and [Open Sans](https://fonts.google.com/specimen/Open+Sans).

 At this point, user feedback suggested changing the hero image and after doing so, [Color Scheme Designer](https://colorschemedesigner.com/csd-3.5/) was used to pull out several complimentary and web-friendly colours (#036, #39C, #960) which tied in with the new hero image.
 The result is a much more vibrant aesthetic based on blues and gold, which gives the site a bolder appearance and more character.
-Furthermore, visual feedback for user actions became much clearer and the identity of separate elements (e.g images with shadows, golden horizontal rules to indicate consitent headings etc) became more apparent.
+Furthermore, visual feedback for user actions became much clearer and the identity of separate elements (e.g images with shadows, golden horizontal rules to indicate headings etc) became more apparent.
 At a late stage in development the Pricing tables were given a border shadow consistent with the rest of the site, as feedback suggested the Pricing page was the weakest page, aesthetically.

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>